SaiUpadhyayula/spring-boot-websocket-chat-pubsub/README.md

-# Spring Boot Real Time Chat Application using Websocket and Dragonfly DB
+# Spring Boot Real Time Chat Application using Websocket and DragonflyDB

-This project contains source code to implement a Real Time Chat application using Spring Boot Websockets and Dragonfly DB for Pub/Sub Architecture.
+This project contains source code to implement a Real Time Chat application using Spring Boot Websockets and [DragonflyDB](https://www.dragonflydb.io/) for Pub/Sub Architecture.

 ## Tech Stack

 - Spring Boot with Websockets
-- Dragonfly DB for Pub/Sub Pattern
+- DragonflyDB for Pub/Sub Pattern

 ## Application Architecture